 Shooting 40mm, is it worth it?

-The Nikon 40mm isn’t my first 40mm, from time to time I still shoot on my Canon 40mm f2.8 pancake on my EOS R and I’ve always loved the focal length as a prime.
+The Nikon 40mm isn’t my first 40mm; occasionally, I still shoot with my Canon 40mm f2.8 pancake on my EOS R, and I’ve always loved the focal length as a prime.

-Voigtlander also makes a few 40mm lenses and the new Ricoh GRIIIx is also fitted with a 40mm equivalent prime.
+Voigtlander also makes a few 40mm lenses, and the new Ricoh GRIIIx is fitted with a 40mm equivalent prime.

-40mm a very fun casual focal length and it’s gaining popularity.
-For someone who can’t decide between 35mm and 50mm, the 40mm is a nice compromise.
-It’s not as wide as 35mm so it allows a little more subject isolation, but it’s not so tight that shooting the full scene is difficult like with a 50mm.
+40mm is a very fun, casual focal length, and it’s gaining popularity.
+For someone who can’t decide between 35mm and 50mm, 40mm is a nice compromise.
+It’s not as wide as 35mm, so it allows a little more subject isolation, but it’s not so tight that shooting the full scene is difficult, like with a 50mm.

-Me personally, I like 40mm more than 35mm for general-purpose photography.
-While I love the longer lenses like 50mm and 85mm, 40mm is a bit more versatile so it’s a great lens to carry all the time since it still works in any situation like a 35mm.
+Personally, I like 40mm more than 35mm for general-purpose photography.
+While I love the longer lenses like 50mm and 85mm, 40mm is a bit more versatile, so it’s a great lens to carry all the time since it still works in any situation like a 35mm.

 Art & Character

-There is a vibe to this lens that is very interesting.
-It renders a lot like some of my classic lenses or even my cheaper lenses with simpler designs.
-Except, the image quality is all held together very well because of the nice coatings and aspherical elements.
-So there are no big imperfections except that coma in the corners, but mostly this lens just has cool rendering with overall good results.
+This lens has a very interesting vibe.
+It renders much like some of my classic lenses or even my cheaper ones with simpler designs.
+The image quality is very good together because of the nice coatings and aspherical elements.
+So there are no big imperfections except for the coma in the corners, but this lens mostly has cool rendering with overall good results.
 I like the balance here.

 Bokeh